SimpleSoftwareIO/simple-qrcode/README.md

 #### Margin Change

 The ability to change the margin around a QrCode is also supported.
-Simply specify the margin desired in pixels using the following syntax:
+Simply specify the desired margin using the following syntax:

 	QrCode::margin(100);